ibexa/documentation-developer/docs/guide/extending/extending_thumbnails.md

 This mechanism can be modified to fit your site needs, so you can decide from where and how the thumbnails will be downloaded.

 Second layer of thumbnail mechanism enables selection of thumbnail from a Field that first layer has found.
-It searches the Field for images with function "Can be a thumbnail" turned on.
+It searches the Content Type for Fields e.g. images with function "Can be a thumbnail" turned on.

 ![Can be a thumbnail setting](img/extending_thumbnail_can_be.png)

-If there is more than one image in the Field, this layer will return the first nonempty image that can be a thumbnail.
+If there is more than one Field in the Content Type that can be used as a thumbnail, this layer will return the first nonempty Field as a thumbnail.

 ### Add a thumbnail mechanism

-First, create `StaticStrategy.php` in `src/Strategy`.
+First, create base strategy for returning custom thumbnails from a static file.
-It is a base strategy for returning thumbnails from a static file.
+Create `StaticStrategy.php` in `src/Strategy`.

 ```php
 <?php